Get

 Should I Wipe My Dog’s Eye Discharge?

 If it appears to be a normal discharge, like morning eye boogers or a bit of regular tear staining, it’s fine to wipe the area with a warm, clean, damp cloth or cotton wool pad.
-Start from the inside and wipe to the outside, just be careful not to scratch the eyeball itself with the cloth.
-Make sure to swap and use a clean cloth or new piece of cotton wool for each eye.
+Start from the inside and wipe to the outside; just be careful not to scratch the eyeball itself with the cloth.
+Make sure to swap and use a clean cloth or a new piece of cotton wool for each eye.
 If the discharge appears to be abnormal, please speak to a vet before taking any kind of action.

 White Poodle dog with Eye Allergy Discharge